-Please write techstaff@cs.uchicago.edu and allow us time to create your private project within the cloud.
+Please write techstaff@cs.uchicago.edu and let us know that you saw this document.
+Allow us time to create your private project within the cloud.
 Then you can proceed with the rest of our documentation.

 PROJECTS

 Openstack requires Users and their cloud resources to belong to a Project.
 Users have pre-defined Roles within that Project, such as Member or Admin.
 The Role, Project, and User together constitute in-context access control.
 So, when a user is in a certain Project, that User can read, modify, destroy the cloud resources in that Project, or even create new resources.
 All actions depend on the precise Role of the User in the project.
 Non-members of a project are not able to do anything with cloud resources of the project to which they are a non-member, including View Access.
 Users can belong to any number of Projects, and with potentially different Roles.
 Project Admin is not a permission we can grant at this time.
 Note that there is not a Role known as Owner.